jbrannon972/Drylogs2/COMPREHENSIVE_WORKFLOW_INSURANCE_ANALYSIS.md

 ### Demo Workflow - Your Feedback Section

 **Overall Demo Workflow Assessment:**
 - Is the 10-step order logical?
-YES / NO
+YES / NO - yes for now
 - Should Demo always be a separate workflow from Install?
-YES / NO
+YES / NO - yes.
+But in the install workflow there is a "Was demo completed" If we answer that it needs to take it to a mini demo workflow
 - Or should it be optional within Install for same-day demo?
 OPTIONAL WITHIN INSTALL / ALWAYS SEPARATE / BOTH OPTIONS
 - Missing steps?
 YES / NO - What: _________________